Qualitative Numeric Planning: Reductions and Complexity: Introduction

 The computational shortcomings of solving QNPs following this generate-and-test approach, however, are two.
 First, it is not simple to amend FOND planners to generate all the solutions of a FOND problem because FOND plans are not action sequences but closed-loop policies.
 Second, the number of policies that need to be tested for termination may be huge: exponential in the number of FOND states, and hence, doubly exponential in the number of variables.

 In this work we address these limitations while providing additional insights on QNPs.
 We introduce two polynomial-time reductions, one from QNPs to FOND problems and the other from FOND problems to QNPs.
 As every (formal) reduction, both reduction are sound and complete, and hence do not require termination tests.
-A result of these reductions is that QNPs are shown to have the same expressive power and in particular, the plan-existence decision problem for both have the same complexity EXP-Complete \cite{littman:fond,rintanen:po}.
+A result of these reductions is that QNPs are shown to have the same expressive power and in particular, the plan-existence decision problem for both have the same complexity EXP-Complete \shortcite{littman:fond,rintanen:po}.
 The new QNP to FOND translator is implemented and available.
-In combination with sound and complete FOND planners, the translation yields the only sound and complete QNP planner available.
+In combination with sound and complete FOND planners, the translation yields the only sound and complete QNP planner available (i.e., solver that works directly on the factored QNP representation without explicitly flattening the input QNP).

 The structure of the paper is as follows.
 We review first classical planning, FOND planning, QNPs, the direct translation of QNPs into FOND problems, and the termination test.
 We follow ideas from \citeay{sid:aaai2011} but in a slightly different and more expressive formulation.
 We then introduce the two new reductions: from FOND problems into QNPs, and from QNPs into FOND problems.
-This last reduction is very different from the one sketched in \cite{bonet:ijcai2017} which is buggy (we illustrate this with an example).
-We then consider variations and extensions of QNPs and FOND problems, look at the relation between the two in terms of the fairness assumptions that each model makes, discuss related work, and report experimental results.
+This last reduction is very different from the one sketched by \citeay{bonet:ijcai2017} which is incorrect (we illustrate this with an example).
+We then consider variations and extensions of QNPs, the use of QNPs for generalized planning, experimental results, and related work.